khake19/test-quiz/docs/README.md

 yarn install && yarn start
 ```

-Exam specifications are now available at [http://localhost:3030](localhost:3030).
+Exam specifications are now available at http://localhost:3030.

+!> **Only proceed to the next steps once you have performed the steps above**

+## Setup components

+The exam app has 2 components, `client` and `backend`.
+Check the setup instructions by clicking the links under **Setup** in the sidebar.

+## Exam specifications

+Under **User Stories**, you can see the specification for each exam level.